-In 1998, Sturtevant Richmont VP of Sales Don Reynertson connected a preset click wrench to a controller using a cable.
+In 1998, then Sturtevant Richmont VP of Sales Don Reynertson connected a preset click wrench to a controller using a cable.
 The concept was simple, track results for that hand tool.
 It worked.

 But the cable presented ergonomic issues, so Don embedded a radio in the preset click wrench.
 The radio communicated with the same controller that he had used when he used a cable.
 Now the ergonomic issues were gone.